zemogle/public-site/content/cv.md

 ### [Agent Exoplanet](http://lcogt.net/agentexoplanet)
 *Lead developer and maintainer*
 An online LCOGT citizen science project for investigating the properties of transiting extra-solar planets.

 ### [Observations](http://lcogt.net/observations )
 *Lead developer and maintainer*
 LCOGT open access observations archive.

+More of my projects can be found on my [GitHub profile](https://github.com/zemogle/).

 ## Selected Community Rôles
 - Chair of the International Astronomical Union [Office for Astronomy Development](http://astro4dev.org) Task Force for children and schools.
 - Co-founder and managing editor for [astroEDU](http://iau.org/astroedu), an open access, peer-review platform for reviewing and sharing astronomy education activities, endorsed by [International Astronomical Union](http://iau.org).
 - Education and Science Editor for Universe Awareness: [Space Scoop](http://unawe.org/kids), astronomy press-releases rewritten for children.
 - Supporting and initiating partnerships between schools and university researchers for collaboration on the LCOGT pilot minor planet program using LCOGT network telescopes.
 - Chair of National Astronomy Meeting (UK) education and outreach session organising committee 2014-15.

 ## Invited Talks